Taking a stab at improving the UX Design in Forza Motorsport 7

-Below is a quick card sorting exercise visualized:
+Below is a quick card sorting exercise of the pre-race screen.

 A simple card sorting exercise helps us separate what's important from what's not.

-Here's the new design that makes it easy to get ready for a race:
+Here's my solution, that now makes it easy to get ready for a race:

 This will let you race more, and flip menus less.